PyWinda/pywinda/ForDocumentation/docs/Readme.txt

 Activate the environment in the folder forDocumentation in cmd.

-1. Paste the package with your new edits in the folder PyWinda
+1. Paste the package with your new edits in the folder PyWinda, note to exclude __init__ from the original file when you copy all the modules.
 2. Delete all rst files except index.rts
 3. Run sphinx-apidoc -o . .\PyWinda to create the relevant rst files
 4. Clean every modules rst file from capturing undocumented sections by deleting   :undoc-members: